zhscn/nongnu/README.md

 `hsinspect` only works when the dependencies of the current file have been compiled (the current file doesn't need to be compilable).

-The `haskell-tng-contrib-company` package will automatically complete symbols that are in scope.
+The `haskell-tng-extra-company` package will automatically complete symbols that are in scope.

 To find out which module a symbol belongs to, use `M-x haskell-tng-fqn-at-point`.